open-policy-agent/opa-envoy-plugin/README.md

 ## Dependencies

-Dependencies are managed with [Glide](https://github.com/Masterminds/glide).
+Dependencies are managed with [dep](https://golang.github.io/dep/).
-If you need to add or update dependencies, modify the `glide.yaml` file and then run `glide update --strip-vendor` and then commit all changes to the repository.
-You will need to have Glide v0.13 or newer installed.
+If you need to add or update dependencies, modify the `Gopkg.toml` file and then use the `dep ensure` command.
+Finally commit all changes to the repository.

-If you update any of the gRPC, protobuf, or `github.com/envoyproxy/data-plane-api` dependencies, you should regenerate the Go code that depends on them by running `gen-protos.sh` in this directory.